arm-university/RPi-Pico-projects-for-schools/Markdown.md

 ### 1

 This project will need to capture two kinds of data: digital data from the button presses to indicate which social media site you have been using, and analog data so that you can dial in how **much** time you have been on them for.
 We explored capturing button presses in an earlier chapter, but handling analog data directly is new to us (although the sensors we have used previously report analog data, this has been abstracted by the libraries that handle them).
-We will use a potentiometer—or pot for short—which has a positive voltage (red) and a ground (black) connected to either end, and a signal wire (blue) (normally from the center terminal) which varies depending on how far around the potentiometer is turned.
+We will use a potentiometerï¿½or pot for shortï¿½which has a positive voltage (red) and a ground (black) connected to either end, and a signal wire (blue) (normally from the center terminal) which varies depending on how far around the potentiometer is turned.

 _Digital data_, or discrete values, are all that computers really understand. _Binary_ is the ultimate digital data, as it can be in only two states, but any data which "jumps" between values is discrete and therefore can be represented directly in digital format. _Analog data_ is continuous.
-The temperature may start off at 20 degrees and then move to 21 degrees, but it has to go via every infinitesimally small value on its way—there is no way it can jump.
-This continuous data is a bit tricky for computers—an infinite number of "steps" cannot be recorded, so the computer has to use an analog-to-digital converter (ADC) to approximate it as closely as possible.
+The temperature may start off at 20 degrees and then move to 21 degrees, but it has to go via every infinitesimally small value on its wayï¿½there is no way it can jump.
+This continuous data is a bit tricky for computersï¿½an infinite number of "steps" cannot be recorded, so the computer has to use an analog-to-digital converter (ADC) to approximate it as closely as possible.

 ![037_01](/images/037_01.png)